The Impact of COVID-19 on Consumer Behavior

 As vaccine distribution ramps up and the country approaches new milestones and a return to normalcy, Numerator will continue to bring you the latest insights into consumer behavior and sentiment surrounding the pandemic and the economy.
 This will be the final update to this version our COVID-19 Sentiment Survey as we look ahead to new trends, market dynamics, and consumer behavioral impacts.

-For more information on how your brand or category is affected by COVID-19, or to learn more about the latest research from Numerator, please contact your Numerator Customer Success Representative or drop us a line.
+For more information on how your brand or category is affected by COVID-19, or to learn more about the latest research from Numerator, please contact your Numerator Customer Success Representative, review the latest resource below, or drop us a line.